sebasmonia/nordvpn-client/README.md

 The last two steps are done using `nmcli`.
 The connection is imported using `--temporary` so that it is discarded after each restart, although in my experience they do linger between reboots.
 Since almost every action in the UI is blocking, there's a Status at the bottom (4) that displays information on what's happening (getting data from the API, downloading the ovpn file, etc.)

+If would like to automatically connect to the best local server on startup, call the application using `nordvpn-client --auto`.

 ## Future improvements

 I don't expect to make any changes to this application, but if there were more users, some good ideas: